fraserivison/drf-api/README.md

 - **API Endpoint Testing**:
   - **Track List Endpoint**: Verifies that the `TrackList` API returns the correct list of tracks, with the correct filtering, search, and ordering functionality.
-  - **Track Detail Endpoint**: Tests the `TrackDetail` API to ensure that the detailed information for a track, including the username's name (via the `Profile` model), is correctly returned.
+  - **Track Detail Endpoint**: Tests the `TrackDetail` API to ensure that the detailed information for a track, including the owner's name (via the `Profile` model), is correctly returned.

 #### **Running the Tests**